In a previous post, I discussed how to manage and edit solution files using the .net core CLI,

 Before the advent of the CLI all these operation were quote possible using IDE and it was possible to acheive the above by hand edit XML files, but it was clunky and fiddly.

-The .net core cli eventually brings the .net framework upto speed with most other programming CLI’s.
+The .net core CLI eventually brings the .net framework up to speed with

 A unique background as business owner, marketing, software development and business development ensures that he can offer the optimum business consultancy services across a wide spectrum of business challenges.